BUS 175 Introduction to Business & Entrepreneurship (3 Credits)

 BUS 478 Strategic Management (3 Credits)

-Study of formulating and implementing business and corporate strategic plans and evaluating management strategic performance in complex business environments including the corporate mission and objectives, industry analysis, competitive analysis, environm
+Study of formulating and implementing business and corporate strategic plans and evaluating management strategic performance in complex business environments including the corporate mission and objectives, industry analysis, competitive analysis, and international strategy.

 BUS 478H Honors Strategic Management (3 Credits)

-Study of formulating and implementing business and corporate strategic plans and evaluating management strategic performance in complex business environments including the corporate mission and objectives, industry analysis, competitive analysis, environm
+Study of formulating and implementing business and corporate strategic plans and evaluating management strategic performance in complex business environments including the corporate mission and objectives, industry analysis, competitive analysis, and international strategy.

 BUS 488 International Finance (3 Credits)

 Analysis of the international monetary system and multi-national firms.
-Evaluation of the environment of direct foreign investments with emphasis on capital budgeting, working capital management, and sources and instruments of international fund remittanc
+Evaluation of the environment of direct foreign investments with emphasis on capital budgeting, working capital management, and sources and instruments of international fund remittances.

 BUS 491 Data Analytics & Visualization (3 Credits)

-Students will apply data analytics and visualization techniques using Excel VBA, Pivot tables, Power Pivot, and Tableau.
+Students will apply data analytics and visualization techniques using tools such MS Power Business Intelligence (PBI) and Tableau.

 BUS 492 Business Intelligence (3 Credits)

 This course covers advanced business intelligence applications.
-Students will apply a variety of software tools to build descriptive, predictive, and prescriptive models.
+Students will use software tools such as MS Power Business Intelligence (PBI) and SPSS.

 BUS 493 Special Topics in Business (3 Credits)